dnmfarrell/berrybrew/doc/Berrybrew API.md

 Checks to see whether a specific Perl instance is installed.
 Returns `true` if it is, and `false` if not.

+#### PerlsInstalled

+    private List<StrawberryPerl> PerlsInstalled()

+    return: A list of the Strawberry Perl objects currently installed

+Fetches the list of currently installed Perl instances, and returns a list of objects.

 #### PerlRemove

     public void PerlRemove(string versionToRemove)